BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 The core issue lies in our reliance on what Niklas Luhmann refers to as *second-order observation* and is consequently a trust issue.
 In modern society, directly observing reality is increasingly challenging.
 To stay informed about various aspects such as the state of the economy, job market trends, recent fashion styles, developments in one's favorite sports league, or new scientific inventions and studies, it is impractical to personally verify these facets.
-Instead, we depend on the observations made by others.
+Instead, we depend on the observations made by others and, of course, machines.
 This means we have to engage with various forms of reporting and analysis: reading reports about the GDP, considering the opinions of fashion critics, watching sports programs, and reviewing scientific papers.
 This reliance on second-hand information shapes our understanding of the world, as we depend on external observers to provide us with insights and knowledge about various domains that we cannot directly experience or verify ourselves.